turingschool/front-end-curriculum/lessons/module-1/js-4.md

 - `Bracket Notation` Notation to access a Value on an Object, usually specifies a Key via a variable
 - `this` A variable that changes depending on the context in which it's used
 - `class` A constructor that allows us to create multiple instances
-- `instance` An object of a certain type

 # Objects